BinhMachineGun/python_hard_way/README.md

-# workspace_python
+# python_hard_way
-My workspace for leaning and working with python language.
+My workspace for leaning and working with python python_hard_way book.